a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Special > Copy Disk....
 Select a ProDOS disk as a destination disk.
 Verify that in the "Are you sure you want to erase ...?" dialog that the name has adjusted case (e.g. "Volume" not "VOLUME"), and the name is quoted.
 * Launch DeskTop.
 Special > Copy Disk....
 Select a GS/OS disk as a destination disk.
 Verify that in the "Are you sure you want to erase ...?" dialog that the name has correct case (e.g. "GS.OS.disk" not "Gs.Os.Disk"), and the name is quoted.
 * Launch DeskTop.
 Special > Copy Disk....
 Select a Pascal disk as a destination disk.
 Verify that in the "Are you sure you want to erase ...?" dialog that the name does not have adjusted case (e.g. "TGP:" not "Tgp:"), and the name is quoted.
 * Launch DeskTop.
 Special > Copy Disk....
 Select a DOS 3.3 disk as a destination disk.
+Verify that in the "Are you sure you want to erase ...?" dialog that the prompt describes the disk as DOS 3.3 using slot and drive, and is not quoted.
+* Launch DeskTop.
+Special > Copy Disk....
+Select a CP/M disk as a destination disk.
 Verify that in the "Are you sure you want to erase ...?" dialog that the prompt describes the disk using slot and drive, and is not quoted.

 * Configure Virtual II with two OmniDisks formatted as ProDOS volumes mounted.
 Launch DeskTop.
 Special > Copy Disk....
 Select the OmniDisks as Source and Destination.
 Verify that after being prompted to insert the source and destination disks, a "Are you sure you want to erase ...?" confirmation prompt is shown.